LaunchCodeEducation/data-analysis-curriculum/content/projects/project-part-2/_index.md

 hidden = false
 +++

+## Scenario

+Your department director reviewed the different PivotTable components that you created for the Mockup in the Spreadsheet Mastery Exercises Part 2 and was pleased with the various options and professional design approaches you developed.

+While your director was reviewing these options with stakeholders, they requested an enhancement to the original specifications: they want additional detail specifically focused on cancelled orders.
+This deep-dive analysis will help them understand cancellation patterns and identify potential areas for operational improvement.

+Your director sends you an email requesting that you create a Cancelled Order Summary page and a Cancelled Order Detail page, then resubmit the workbook for review.

+## Requirements

+Create enhanced analysis focused on cancelled orders:

+1. **Cancelled Order Detail page** - Detailed transaction-level data for all cancelled orders
+2. **Cancelled Order Summary page** - Interactive dashboard with PivotTable and visualization
+3. **Dynamic summary calculations** that remain accurate when users filter the data
+4. **Peak cancellation analysis** to identify the highest-impact cancellation date

 ## Learning Objectives

-By completing this project, students will be able to:
+By completing this project, you will:

-1. **PivotTable Advanced Manipulation**: Create, modify, and extract detailed data from PivotTables, including drilling down into data to generate new worksheets and building dynamic summary reports.

-2. **Excel Chart Creation and Formatting**: Design and customize line charts with appropriate titles, axis labels, positioning, and formatting to effectively visualize time-series data and identify trends.

-3. **Complex Formula Development**: Construct advanced nested formulas combining INDEX, MATCH, MAX, and COUNTIF functions to solve complex analytical problems like identifying peak values in datasets.

-4. **Date and Time Analysis**: Use date functions and logical operators (COUNTIF, COUNTIFS) with time-based criteria to analyze patterns and calculate period-specific metrics from transactional data.

-5. **Dynamic Report Templates**: Build interactive Excel dashboards that maintain accuracy when users apply filters to PivotTables, using table references instead of range references to ensure data integrity and consistency.

-Your department director reviewed the different components that you created for the Mockup and liked the different options that you created.
-While your director was reviewing these options, the stakeholders requested an enhancement to the original specifications: additional detail about Cancelled Orders.

-Your director sends you an email requesting that you mockup a Cancelled Order Summary page and a Cancelled Order Detail page and then resubmit the workbook for review.
+- Extract detailed data from PivotTables using drill-down functionality
+- Build summary dashboards that combine PivotTables, charts, and calculated metrics
+- Create formulas that reference table data instead of PivotTable ranges for stability
+- Apply advanced nested functions (INDEX, MATCH, MAX, COUNTIF) for complex analysis
+- Design interactive visualizations that update dynamically with data filters

-## Your Plan
+## Tasks

-1. From PivotTable 1 of the first part of this project, double-click the cell that holds the value for `Cancelled Order Count`.
-A new worksheet with a Table of data will pop out titled Detail1.
-Rename it "Cancelled Order Detail".
+**Starting Point:** Use your completed PivotTable mockup workbook from the Spreadsheet Mastery Exercises Part 2.

+### 1. Extract cancelled order data:

+   - Double-click the `Cancelled Order Count` value in PivotTable 1 to extract detailed data
+   - Rename the new worksheet from "Detail1" to "Cancelled Order Detail"
+   - This creates a dedicated table with all cancelled order transaction details

+### 2. Create cancelled order summary dashboard:
-1. Using this new table of data, insert a PivotTable into a new worksheet in cell T2.
-Title the new worksheet "Cancelled Order Summary".
+   - Insert a PivotTable in cell T2 of a new worksheet named "Cancelled Order Summary"
-1. Build the new PivotTable so that the `Date` appears in rows and the `Order Count` appears in columns.
-Rename column headers to align with previous naming conventions.
+   - Configure the PivotTable with Date in rows and Order Count in columns
+   - Rename column headers to match your established naming conventions
-1. Insert a line chart that displays the order count by day.
-Title the chart "Daily Cancelled Orders".
-Title the vertical axis "Order Count" and the horizontal axis "Date".
-Remove the legend.
+   - Create a line chart displaying order count by day with title "Daily Cancelled Orders"
-1. Position the line chart to the left of the PivotTable, stretching the length of Columns A-S to make the most of the space on the worksheet.
+   - Format chart with "Order Count" vertical axis label and "Date" horizontal axis label (remove legend)
+   - Position chart in columns A-S to maximize workspace utilization

+### 3. Build summary template and reporting period display:
-1. Create a simple template above the line chart that looks like this image:
+   - Create a summary template above the line chart matching this design:

    ![desired template in excel](pictures/excel-template.png)

-1. In cell C2, type this formula with the actual ranges to display the reporting period in a custom format.
+   - In cell C2, create a formula to display the reporting period in custom format:

    ![excel formula for displaying reporting period](pictures/formula-1.png)

-1. Use the `SUM` formula and reference the PivotTable Range U3:U93 to populate the Grand Total cell for `Order Count`.
-1. Now, filter the `Date` column of the PivotTable to display only 3/31/2022.
-What happens to the `Grand Total Order Count` that you just calculated?
-What happens to the line chart?
-Is this what you expected?
-Clear the filter from the PivotTable before moving on to the next step.
-1. Delete the `SUM` formula that references the PivotTable range.
-You will need to reference the `Cancelled Order Detail` table to populate the summary grid with data that doesn’t update when users interact with the PivotTable.
+### 4. Test PivotTable interaction and understand formula stability:
+   - Initially populate Grand Total using SUM formula referencing PivotTable range (U3:U93)
+   - Filter the Date column to display only 3/31/2022 and observe the impact on:
+     - Grand Total Order Count calculation
+     - Line chart display
+   - Clear the filter and note the behavior differences
+   - Delete the SUM formula - this demonstrates why PivotTable range references are unreliable for summary calculations

+### 5. Create stable summary calculations:
-1. Populate the `Cancelled Order Grand Total` using the `COUNTA` function on the `Order ID` column of the `Cancelled Order Detail` table.
+   - Populate Cancelled Order Grand Total using COUNTA function on the Order ID column from the Cancelled Order Detail table
-1. Calculate the total orders for March by using the `COUNTIF` function on the `Cancelled Order Detail` table.
-Use the `COUNTIFS` function with logical operators to calculate the totals for April, May, and June.
-Your syntax will look similar to this.
+   - Calculate monthly totals using COUNTIF for March and COUNTIFS with logical operators for April, May, and June:

    ![excel formula for calculating monthly totals](pictures/formula-2.png)

-1. Validate that the total order count for March, April, May, and June reconcile to the `Cancelled Order Total`.
+   - Validate that March + April + May + June totals reconcile to the Cancelled Order Grand Total
-1. Use the appropriate formulas to populate the`Sales $` and `Units` for `Grand Total`, `March`, `April`, `May`, and `June`.
-Validate that the totals reconcile to the `Grand Total` aggregates.
+   - Apply the same approach to calculate Sales $ and Units for all periods (Grand Total, March, April, May, June)
+   - Confirm that monthly aggregates sum to Grand Total values

+### 6. Implement advanced peak analysis:
+   - Find the Peak Cancellation Date using nested functions INDEX, MATCH, MAX, and COUNTIF
-1. Lastly, find the `Peak Cancellation Date` using the nested formulas `INDEX`, `MATCH`, `MAX`, and `COUNTIF`.
-Type this out step by step to attempt to understand how the functions work together.
+   - Build the formula step-by-step to understand how the functions work together:

    ![excel formula for finding peak cancellation date](pictures/formula-3.png)

-1. Does this date correspond to the `Peak Cancellation Date` displayed in the line chart?
+   - Verify that the calculated Peak Cancellation Date corresponds to the highest point displayed in your line chart

+## Submission

-Now that the basic Cancellation Summary and Detail pages are created, you send the workbook back to your director for additional review.
+With the Cancelled Order Summary and Detail pages complete, you're ready to submit the enhanced workbook to your director for additional review.

-Upload the Microsoft Excel Workbook to Canvas under *Spreadsheet Mastery Project: Part 1* and click *Submit*.
+**Deliverable:** Upload your Microsoft Excel Workbook to Canvas under *Spreadsheet Mastery Project: Part 2*.

+**Before submitting, confirm:**
+- Cancelled Order Detail worksheet contains complete transaction-level data for all cancelled orders
+- Cancelled Order Summary dashboard includes properly formatted PivotTable, chart, and summary template
+- Summary calculations reference the detail table (not PivotTable ranges) for stable results
+- Monthly totals reconcile to Grand Total calculations
+- Peak Cancellation Date formula works correctly and matches chart visualization
+- All formatting is professional and consistent with your established design standards